A470

 The "Cardiff-Merthyr Road" built in the late 1960s ran from the M4 to Abercynon, where the towns and villages spreading north from Cardiff along the valley of the Taff begin to thin out.
 It was extended in the 80s to reach the A4060 eastern bypass of Merthyr at Pentrebach.
 It was then extended further in the mid 1990s, passing around the west side of the town, to bypass the A470 through to a point north of Cefn Coed.
 That new length pushed the fast and very scenic dual carriageway further north, but it's not quite the same road - no longer at all urban, and with a series of flat roundabouts instead of those motorway-style junctions.

 The chances that the expressway A470 will ever extend further north are very slim; north of Merthyr Tydfil right through to its northern extremity at Llandudno, the rest of the A470 is a much quieter route.
-But it will eventually connect to another modern expressway at Cefn Coed, where the final phase of the A465 dualling project will give this almost-motorway a northern terminus on Wales' new east-west route between Swansea and Raglan.
+But as of 2025, it now connects to another modern expressway at Cefn Coed, where the final phase of the A465 dualling project has given this almost-motorway a northern terminus on Wales' new east-west route between Swansea and Raglan.

 You're not looking at the whole A470